PedroCr05/Cardpedia-Pokemon-TCG/README.md

 This is a description?

 ## How to get started
-steps?...
+- step 1: hello!
+-- step 2: How are you?

-#Credits? o-o
+### Credits? o-o
-LINK
+- LINK
-LINK
+- LINK

 # Wireframe
 // Put my wire framing and anything that might be needed
 ![description of image] (image-here.png)
-#whiteboarding
+# whiteboarding

 My first project WIP